 Temperature measurements are accurate from -23 °F to 122 °F. As with other data streams, users can customize temperature alerts if a space fluctuates outside of the recommended green zone.
 In Command, he and his team can view a high-level trendline of sensor readings over a 30-day period.
 All event data is automatically retained for up to 365 days, so they can retrieve any historical data as needed.

 “We received some hits on the Vape Index, which came as a surprise to us.
 After investigating the event, we found some employees had been sneaking cigarettes in a non-smoking area and prevented a potential safety hazard.”

-The SV11 can accurately detect the presence of cigarette smoke, THC, and vape emissions.
-Using a range of onboard sensors, the SV11 analyzes the air for environmental signatures of smoking or vaping, then factors that into a 1 to 100 Vape Index.
+Using a range of onboard sensors, devices can accurately detect the presence of cigarette smoke, THC, and vape emissions.
+They analyze the air for environmental signatures of smoking or vaping, then factors that into a 1 to 100 Vape Index.
 Verkada’s Vape Index gives Johnson and his team the ability to detect and mitigate risks associated with these events.

 Air Quality Index (AQI) Monitoring during Fire Season

 “Monitoring air quality, especially during wildfire season, helps us understand how local conditions impact indoor environments.
 This insight allows us to take steps to address it.”

 The U.S. Air Quality Index (AQI) measures total air pollution and provides benchmarks for healthy values.
 AQI values from 0 - 100 are considered good to moderate; when AQI values exceed 100, air quality is unhealthy—at first for sensitive groups of people, than for larger groups as AQI values increase.
 By measuring air quality, Johnson and his team can better understand how seasonal trends may impact employee health.